 Planting the Seeds of Creativity

-Explore images from the past Tile Heritage Foundation auctions to further inspire your creative planter project and remember to visit the auction July 12-21, 2020 to bid on a work of art for your garden!
+Explore images from the past Tile Heritage Foundation auctions to further inspire your creative planter project!